gracejadamiec/track-suggestor/readme.md

 ## Description

-This is a survey that helps students select a track at Epicodus through imput from some basic questions.
-There is some basic logic that calculated the values of inputs assigned to the "yes" radio buttons.
+This is a survey that helps students select a track at Epicodus through input from some basic questions.
+There is some basic logic that calculates the values of inputs assigned to the "yes" radio buttons.

 ## Setup/Installation Requirements